wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-gift-batches-receipts-and-refunds/includes/3-receipts.md

 ## Receipt documents

-To print out a receipt or a thank-you letter, organizations must first set up their own template in Fundraising and Engagement.
+To print a receipt or a thank-you letter, organizations must first set up their own template in Fundraising and Engagement.
 This allows you to customize the document and specify where dynamic columns appear.
 The steps below show how to upload a receipt template, and the same steps can be applied for uploading a thank-you letter.

 Template settings can be found in Fundraising and Engagement Advanced Settings \>Business category \> Templates \> Document Templates.